DivyanshuSaxena/Yinsh-Bot/README.md

 - [x] Remove k markers + remove specific ring + select ring + move ring + remove k markers + remove specific ring
 - [ ] Complete get successor function
 - [x] More than k in row then we have a choice as to what to remove
+- [ ] Now move ordering orders the moves when returning

 ### Improvements
 - [] isFlippable calls updateRingPosition().
 Can the calls be reduced?